JParkinson1991/bin/README.md

 ## Installing

-Clone the repository and it's directory to $PATH
+Clone the repository and it's `bin` directory to $PATH

 ```
-# If installation directory is: /downloads/bin
+# If installation directory is: /downloads/jparkinson1991-bin

-PATH="/downloads/bin:$PATH"
+PATH="/downloads/jparkinson1991-bin/bin:$PATH"
 ```

 ## Usage